Joseph E. Murray: Career

 As a Harvard Medical School faculty member, Murray trained physicians from around the world in transplantation and reconstructive surgery, frequently performing surgeries in developing countries.
-In his 20 years as director of the Surgical Research Laboratory at Harvard and the Peter Bent Brigham Hospital, he inspired others who became leaders in transplantation and biology throughout the world.
-He served as chief plastic surgeon at the Peter Bent Brigham (which later became Brigham and Women's Hospital) until 1986.
-He also served as chief plastic surgeon at Children's Hospital Boston from 1972 to 1985, retiring as professor of Surgery Emeritus in 1986 from Harvard Medical School.
+In his 20 years as director of the Surgical Research Laboratory at Harvard and as chief of transplant surgery from 1951 to 1971at the Peter Bent Brigham Hospital (which later became Brigham and Women's Hospital), he inspired others who became leaders in transplantation and biology throughout the world.

+Notwithstanding his pioneering work in human transplantation, Murray's true passion was still reconstructive surgery.
+In choosing between the two, he decided to step down as chief of transplant surgery at Peter Bent Brigham Hospital in 1971 to focus on paediatric reconstructive surgery, becoming the chief of plastic surgery from 1972 to 1985 at the Boston Children's Hospital Medical Center in Boston, Massachusetts.
+He developed procedures for repairing birth defects and treating paediatric burn victims.

+Murray retired as professor of Surgery Emeritus in 1986 from Harvard Medical School after recovering from a small stroke.

+Awards and recognitions

-In 1990, he was honored with the Nobel Prize in Physiology or Medicine for his pioneering work in organ transplantation.
+In 1990, he was honored with the Nobel Prize in Physiology or Medicine for his pioneering work in organ transplantation, together with hematologist E. Donnall Thomas.

 Murray was elected as a member of the National Academy of Sciences and as a regent of the American College of Surgeons.
 He received the American Surgical Association's Medal for Distinguished Service to Surgery, the American Academy of Arts and Sciences' Francis Amory Prize, the American Association of Plastic Surgeons' Honorary Award and Clinician of the Year Award, and the National Kidney Foundation's Gift of Life Award.

-He was named one of the 350 most outstanding citizens, representing the medical profession, for the City of Boston's 350th anniversary.
+He was named one of the 350 most outstanding citizens representing the medical profession for the City of Boston's 350th anniversary.
 In 1991, Murray received the Golden Plate Award of the American Academy of Achievement.
 In 1996, he was appointed Academician of the Pontifical Academy of Sciences in the Vatican.

-Personal life

-Murray's father was a noted lawyer and a district court judge.
-Murray married his college life sweetheart Bobby Link, a school teacher, in June 1945, with whom he would have 6 children: 3 boys and 3 girls.

 Murray was selected to receive the Laetare Medal by the University of Notre Dame in recognition of outstanding service to the Catholic Church and society in March 2005.

-Death

-Murray died on November 26, 2012, aged 93.
-He suffered a stroke at his suburban Boston home on Thanksgiving and died at Brigham and Women's Hospital, the very hospital where he had performed the first organ transplant operation.
+Personal life and death